 Unlike gumbo and étoufée, Jambalaya is cooked with rice, whereas the others are served with rice cooked separately.

 Starting January 6 through Mardi Gras season, King Cake is served at parties in Louisiana to celebrate the time before the Christian observance of Lent begins.

-In some social circles, this person also has to provide the King Cake for the next year’s party, as well!
+In some social circles, this person also has to provide the cake for the next year’s party, as well!

-King Cake is such a popular treat that you can even find King Cake-flavored vodka in liquor stores in New Orleans and the surrounding area.
+This seasonal treat is so popular that you can even find King Cake-flavored vodka in liquor stores in New Orleans and the surrounding area.